Ghostbusters II: Post-production

 The additional content replaced some scenes and subplots that were far into completion and contained finished special effects.
 Further shooting was done in Washington Square Park, which was used for the monster moving under the Washington Square Arch.
 The popularity of the film was evident at that time when thousands of people arrived after hearing Ghostbusters II was being filmed there.
 They took part in filming, screaming on cue and running to escape the monster.
 The film's final battle with Vigo was reshot, and the way that Vigo left the painting to confront the Ghostbusters changed completely.

-One of the cut scenes included a subplot in which the Raymond Stantz character is possessed by Vigo following his inspection of the Vigo painting.
-Raymond erratically drives the Ectomobile until he is freed of Vigo's control by Winston.
-This explained Raymond's possession in the finale.
+One of the cut scenes included a subplot in which the Ray Stantz character is possessed by Vigo following his inspection of the Vigo painting.
+Ray erratically drives the Ectomobile until he is freed of Vigo's control by Winston.
+This explained Ray's possession in the finale.
 Some of this footage was repurposed into a montage.
 There were also scenes of Louis Tully attempting to capture Slimer, which test audiences found intrusive, and Slimer was reduced to two appearances.
 Gross said they retained some Slimer scenes for children but that audiences generally had no reaction to the character, which was not what they had expected.
 Because the sequence in which Tully's cousin frees the Ghostbusters from the psychiatric hospital was removed, a scene showing a paranormal eclipse from the Mayor's office was added to explain the Mayor securing their release.
 Other removed scenes showed Ray and Egon experimenting with the slime, which explained how they learned to manipulate it to control the Statue of Liberty.
 A ghost was also removed from the sequence in which the slime causes ghosts to rise across New York because Reitman felt it was not creepy enough.